 The other brain

-However, biology also evolved so that you and your partner have another brain inside your skulls.
+However, biology also evolved so that you and your partner have fight/flight or freeze/appease reactions inside your skulls.
 One that can dream, imagine a better future, feel compassion and desire to cooperate.
 Nothing great has ever been accomplished without teamwork.
 This visionary brain developed much later than the lizard one.

 The visionary part of your brain is: